seshasain/adberg/README.md

-# Adberg.ai - AI-Powered Video Ad Creation Platform
+# medianode.ai - AI-Powered Video Ad Creation Platform

 A modern, high-quality AI video ad creation platform with authentication powered by Supabase and database management with Prisma.